 The film was heavily cut after poor reactions to test screenings and this shows up badly in the theatrical version — it's very clear entire sections of the film have been left on the cutting room floor in an attempt to make the film more appealing to a popular audience.
 In a pre-Harry Potter and The Lord of the Rings era, which proved audiences were perfectly happy to sit through long fantasy-themed films, it's obvious the studio panicked at the poor test screening results and butchered the film.
 Ironically the cut down version received poor reviews and performed badly at the box office whereas who's to say how the originally envisaged version might have been received?

-The score written by Graeme Revell was replaced with the one written by Jerry Goldsmith.
-There are at least few fan-made montages using Revell's soundtrack, but since each track got only number, it's a wild guess where to fit which.
+The score written by Graeme Revell was replaced with one written by Jerry Goldsmith.
+There are at least a few fan-made montages using Revell's soundtrack, but since each track got only a number, it's a wild guess where to fit which.

 The earlier versions were apparently much closer to the book.
 Ironically, it was Crichton out of all people who was responsible for final changes in the movie, distancing it significantly from the novel.